okfn/ckanext-moderatededits/README.markdown

 * Localise displayed dates.
 * Limit no. revisions shown in the revisions box, maybe show as separate pages with prev/next buttons.
 * Do some JS validation on 'edit summary' field (the revision commit message)
-* Add ability to save a moderated revision
 * Add code to handle package resources
 * Add code to handle package extras
 * Add code to handle package groups